-Aimed at providing education, the visitor center includes indoor and outdoor classrooms, a teaching auditorium, an exhibit hall, offices, a lobby with reception area, staff offices and public restrooms.
+Aimed at providing education, the visitor center includes indoor and outdoor classrooms, a teaching auditorium, an exhibit hall, offices, a lobby with reception area, staff offices, and public restrooms.
 The project also includes two freestanding picnic shelters.
-In keeping with the North Carolina State Park System’s initiative for environmentally construction, the facility is registered as a Leadership in Energy and Environmental Design (LEED®) Silver project.
-These elements include a geothermal water sources heating system, locally harvested landscaping materials and solar collectors for hot water.
+In keeping with the North Carolina State Park System’s initiative for environmentally friendly construction, the facility achieved LEED Gold through such components as a geothermal water source heating system, locally harvested landscaping materials, and solar collectors for hot water.

-Stewart was responsible for the structural engineering during this project, which utilized exposed glued-laminated beams / columns, masonry and OSB sheathing on metal stud walls.
+Stewart was responsible for the structural engineering on this project, which utilized exposed glued-laminated beams/columns, masonry, and OSB sheathing on metal stud walls.
 The lateral system was challenging due to the limitations of wood framing and the strip windows in the exterior walls.
 Stewart used a combination of masonry shear walls and metal stud shear walls to resist the lateral loads.

 North Carolina Department of Environment and Natural Resources – Department of Parks and Recreation